Where to visit in London

 Read full answer→Use the London universities tube map to compare student-friendly areas like Camden, Kentish Town, Earl’s Court, Hammersmith and Mile End by real walking and tube time to campus.

-Read full answer→Open the Universities Filter, pick your campus, then use the green walking time and purple tube time sliders to find good areas and jump straight into Zoopla flat searches from promising stations.
+Read full answer→Open the Universities Filter, pick your campus, then use the green walking time and purple tube time sliders to find good areas and jump straight into Zoopla and Rightmove rental searches from promising stations.

 Read full answer→